Nice (Rollins Band album)

-Nice is a studio album by the American rock band Rollins Band, released in 2001.
-It was their first album released on Sanctuary Records.
+Nice is the seventh and final studio album by the American rock band Rollins Band, released in 2001.
 It was the Rollins Band's final studio album.

-The band line-up was Henry Rollins fronting the blues rock band Mother Superior, whilst retaining the Rollins Band name.
+The band line-up was Henry Rollins fronting the blues rock band Mother Superior, while retaining the Rollins Band name.
+This was also the case with the 2000 album Get Some Go Again.